Leafie, A Hen into the Wild: Characters

 An elderly man who owns the chicken farm, He often does his job picking up the dead chickens from their cages, putting them in his wheelbarrow and dumping them in a pit of dead chickens.
-He often captures wild ducks and keeps them in his farm just like he did to Wanderer after crippling his wing in the aftermath of his battle against One-Eye (but managed to escape).
-Later in the film he caught Greenie after he entered the farm and tied a string on him and attaching it to his wheelbarrow, grabbed scissors and attempted to clip his wings, Luckily Leafie came to the rescue and attacked the farmer, but only to throw her in the chicken house.
-Chirpie and his fellow flock distracted the farmer and after his chickens went free, He was confused and couldn't get to Greenie and never harmed his wings, After that he is never seen again for the rest of the film.
-He is the only human character in the film.
+He often captures wild ducks and keeps them in his farm just like he did to Wanderer after crippling his wing in the aftermath of his battle against One-Eye and her siblings.
+Later in the film he caught Greenie after he entered the farm and tied a string on him and attaching it to his wheelbarrow, grabbed a scissors and attempted to clip his wings, Luckily, Leafie came to the rescue and attacked the farmer, but only to throw her in the chicken house.
+Chirpie and his fellow flock enter the combat tacticts and distracted the farmer while Mr. Otter's manages to free the caged chickens causing a stampede where in the confusion Leafie and Greenie manage to escape from him.
+He does not appear again in the film after this.
+He is the only human character in the movie.